UnboundVR/voxel-metavrse-client/README.md

 npm run watch-client
 ```

-Then point your browser to `http://localhost:<the port you chose above>` and have fun!
+Then point your browser to `http://localhost:1337` and have fun!

-*Note: If you're using the Unbound VR Github App, you must use the port `1337`.*

 ## Controls
 - When you start, click on the page to lock cursor.
 Press `<ESC>` to unlock cursor.